AGI-CEO/hade-os/VERCEL-DEPLOYMENT.md

 1. Install dependencies
 2. Generate the Prisma client
+3. Initialize the landlord account from environment variables (if provided)
-3. Build the Next.js application
+4. Build the Next.js application

 This ensures that the Prisma client is always up-to-date with your schema.